IgorSuvalov/Emotional-Loyalty/README.md

 * Jupyter notebook going through the model's architecture.
   * Preprocessing of the data
   * Unsupervised learning (archetype detection) via K-means clustering
-  * Function `U(x)` assigning scores based on the customer's engagement/spending.
+  * Function $U(x)$ assigning scores based on the customer's engagement/spending.
-  * Tierer function combining the archetype and `U(x)` contributions in proportions based on the confidence parameter $\\lambda$.
+  * Tierer function combining the archetype and $U(x)$ contributions in proportions based on the confidence parameter $\\lambda$.
 Allows for score penalties/boost for each archetype

 * Interactive Streamlit page allowing to run the model on a subset of the data to see how altering the parameters changes the score/tier distribution.